Drax Power Station

 The UK’s largest renewable power station

-Drax Power Station has a long, proud history of playing a central role in producing the UK’s electricity and is now home to the largest decarbonisation project in Europe.
+Drax Power Station has a long, proud history of playing a central role in producing the UK’s electricity.
+It is already the home of the largest decarbonisation project in Europe and is now the site of innovation for bioenergy with carbon capture and storage (BECCS), a negative emissions technology essential for fighting the climate crisis.

-The site near Selby in North Yorkshire provides 12% of the country’s renewable power and has evolved considerably since construction began in 1973.
+The site near Selby in North Yorkshire provides the most renewable power of any single location in the UK, some 14 terawatt-hours (TWh) or enough electricity to power the equivalent of four million homes.
+Drax Power Station has evolved considerably since construction began in the 1960s.

 It now has six boilers, four of which have now been converted to biomass.
 With each as high as a 15-storey office block, a main chimney almost twice the height of the London Eye, and over 1,800 miles of steel tubing, enough to stretch from John O’Groats to Land’s End and back again, you have to see it to believe it – which you can do on a free tour of the site, although these are currently suspended during the pandemic.